Home / Resume / Hospitality / Hotel Resume

 After

-Managed front desk operations for a 420-room hotel across 3 shifts, coordinating with housekeeping and maintenance teams
+Managed front office operations for a 420-room hotel across 3 shifts, coordinating with housekeeping and maintenance teams

 1